awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_sms.md

 1. If AWS successfully verifies the code, the wizard ends\.
 Otherwise, choose **Finish** to close the wizard\.

-## Change the Phone Number for SMS MFA for an IAM User<a name="change-sms-mfa-phone-number"></a>
+## Change the phone number for SMS MFA for an IAM user<a name="change-sms-mfa-phone-number"></a>

 To change the phone number of the SMS MFA device assigned to an IAM user, you must delete the current MFA device\.
 Then create a new device with the new phone number\.
-To learn how to delete a device, see [Deactivating MFA Devices](id_credentials_mfa_disable.md)\.
+To learn how to delete a device, see [Deactivating MFA devices](id_credentials_mfa_disable.md)\.